Learning Outcomes

 SQE1 Syllabus

-For SQE1, you are required to understand the grounds on which judicial review claims may be brought and how to apply them in practice.
-In your revision, focus on:
+For SQE1, you are required to understand the grounds on which judicial review claims may be brought and how to apply them in practice, with a focus on the following syllabus points:

 - the nature and limits of judicial review